PsiUpsilonEI/Bylaws/README.md

 ### Section 8: External Affairs Committee

 1. Shall be chaired by the Vice-President of External Affairs.
-2. Members shall include the Rush Chairman, the Social Chairman, the Philanthropy Chairman, and the Alumni Secretary.
+2. Members shall include the Rush Chairman, the Social Chairman, the Philanthropy Chairman, the Alumni Secretary, and the Faculty Correspondent.
 3. Shall meet at least once every two (2) weeks.
 4. Responsible for compiling information from the Chapter to be used for the Chapter's Five Star submission.
 5. Shall ensure that the Philanthropy Chairman has the resources needed to conduct a charitable event involving external organizations.